 The hashgraph is fast.
 It is limited only by the bandwidth.
-If each network node has enough bandwidth to download and upload a given number of transactions per second, the network as a whole can handle close to that many transactions per second.
-Even a fast home internet connection could enable a hashgraph node to be fast enough to handle transaction volume equal to that of the entire global VISA card network.
+If each member has enough bandwidth to download and upload a given number of transactions per second, the system as a whole can handle close to that many.
+Even a fast home internet connection could be fast enough to handle all of the transactions of the entire VISA card network, worldwide.

-THE FOLLOWING CHARTS GIVE PERFORMANCE RESULTS FOR HASHGRAPH TECHNOLOGY UNDER TEST CONDITIONS.
+THE FOLLOWING CHARTS GIVE REPRESENTATIVE PERFORMANCE RESULTS FOR THE HASHGRAPH.